ozmartins/Osm.InterestRate/README.md

 ### Endpoints

-The API has only one endpoint called "/TaxaJuros".
+The API has one endpoint called "/TaxaJuros".
 It returns the interest rate value within a JSON.

 #### Request